Start a Conversation

 Welcome to Cusco!
 You will be met at Cusco airport and transferred to your hotel.
 Please provide your full flight details at least 14 days before arrival.
 Look for our representative holding an orange INCA EXPEDITIONS board at the arrivals terminal.

-The Briefing: A briefing will be held the night before the trek at 6 pm in our office, located at Calle Garcilaso 210, office 207 (second floor) in the La CASA DEL ABUELO shopping center.
+The Briefing: A briefing will be held the night before the trek at 6 pm in our office.

 Can I Store My Luggage at Your Office?
 Yes, you can store your main luggage at our office or your hotel during the trek.